Dead Mine: Plot

 Price discovers that the gold had been sent to the base in order to be used as part of the mutagenic formulas they’d injected the prisoners with, and desperate to avoid leaving with nothing he and Su-Ling try and sneak a sample out as the formulas can be sold for huge money as biological weapons in the black market.
 Captain Prawa and Sergeant Papa Snake discover a shrine filled with dozens of creatures dressed in samurai suits of armor—soldiers from the Japanese Imperial Guard given the same mutagenic compound.
 Sergeant Papa Snake stays behind and tries to hold the Imperial Guardsmen off, being stabbed repeatedly and finally killed as a result.
 Captain Prawa, Price, and Su-Ling continue to flee, eventually stumbling upon the chamber in which Djoko was killed.
 They discover Djoko’s corpse and then are attacked by the creatures, and are forced to use improvised knives to fight them off.
-Fleeing again through the tunnels they are finally reunited with Stanley and Rei.
+Fleeing again through the tunnels they are finally reunited with Stanley and Rie.
 Price is badly wounded, and desperate to try to save him Su-Ling injects him with the formula they’d taken from the lab.
 The Imperial Guardsmen storm through the tunnels, executing the gas mask wearing Japanese soldier as the rest of the group flees.
 They are ambushed again by the mutated former POWs—who are now allied with the Imperial Guards—, and although they manage to kill several Su-Ling abandons them, dragging Price through a doorway and locking it behind her.

-Captain Prawa is killed after making a heroic last stand in order to allow Rei and Stanley to escape.
+Captain Prawa is killed after making a heroic last stand in order to allow Rie and Stanley to escape.
 Su-Ling drags Warren all the way to the edge of the cave, but he has been driven insane by the formula and promptly kills her.
-Rei and Stanley flee the mine via an underwater tunnel system, but the Imperial Guardsmen are in hot pursuit; only Rei manages to escape from the tunnels.
-An exhausted Rei attempts to defend herself as more and more Guardsmen emerge from the lake, but it’s no use; the film ends as a Guardsman swings his sword at Rei’s midsection, presumably killing her.
+Rie and Stanley flee the mine via an underwater tunnel system, but the Imperial Guardsmen are in hot pursuit; only Rie manages to escape from the tunnels.
+An exhausted Rie attempts to defend herself as more and more Guardsmen emerge from the lake, but it’s no use; the film ends as a Guardsman swings his sword at Rie’s midsection, presumably killing her.